alphagov/government-service-design-manual/service-manual/the-team/transformation-partner.md

 ## Integration experience

-The partner will need experience in building systems capable of integrating into complex environments including significant legacy systems.
+Depending on the department's existing estate, the partner may need experience in building systems capable of integrating into complex environments including significant legacy systems.

 An agile approach to integration is preferred, utilising such things as: